tailwindlabs/tailwindcss/packages/@tailwindcss-vite/README.md

 However, sometimes your Vite setup is split across different build steps (e.g. when using SSR builds).
 If that is the case, you might find that the client build might contain more utilities since it traverses all components while the server build doesn't.

+When the `scanner` is set to `automatic`, we will automatically use the `file-system` scanner for Astro builds.

-To ensure that both builds read all components from your project, set the `scanner` option to `file-system`:
+To ensure that both builds read all components from your project in other cases, set the `scanner` option to `file-system`:

 ```js
 import { defineConfig } from 'vite'